xcarpentier/developers.scalingo.com/markdown/index.md

 ### Server errors - 50x

 If the server returns a 50x status code, something wrong happened on our side.
-You can't do anything about, you can be sure that our team got notifications for it and that it will be fixed really quickly.
+You can't do anything about it, you can be sure that our team got notifications for it and that it will be fixed really quickly.

 --- row ---

 # Pagination

-Some resources are paginated provided by the platform API are paginated.
+Some resources provided by the platform API are paginated.
 To ensure you can correctly handle it, metadata are added to the JSON of the response.